-Thanks to our expertise with implants, you can replace anywhere from a single tooth to a mouthful of teeth with dental implants.
+Thanks to our expertise with dental implants, you can replace anywhere from a single tooth to a mouthful of teeth with dental implants.
 Your implant choices include:

-- Mini dental implants to replace teeth in a part of your mouth where space is tight, or if your jawbone is too thin for full-size implants.
+- Mini dental implants to replace teeth in a part of your mouth where space is tight, or if your jawbone is too thin for full-size dental implants.

-- Full Arch Replacement to replace a full arch of teeth in either your upper or lower jaw.
+- Full Arch Replacement Teeth to replace a full arch of teeth in either your upper or lower jaw.
 Our dentists will secure your replacement teeth with just four dental implants.

 Fix Your Damaged Teeth With Restorative Dentistry